 Amalgamating modern and ancient, and, civilization and nature, Athens is known for its neoclassical buildings, galleries, outdoor cinema and much more.
 Here is the list of the places that you must not miss during your trip to Athens.

 - The Acropolis: The Acropolis is known for the Parthenon Temple and architectural monuments.
-Dedicated to the Goddess Athena, the Parthenon Temple is one of the finest Doric masterpiece in the world.
+Dedicated to the Goddess Athena, the Parthenon Temple is one of the finest Doric masterpieces in the world.

-- Museum of Cycladic Art: This museum provides you with the opportunity to see distinct artefacts dating back to the Bronze age.
+- Museum of Cycladic Art: This museum provides you with the opportunity to see distinct artifacts dating back to the Bronze age.
 Collections exhibited here include vases, figurines, weapons and so on.

 - Stavros Niarchos Foundation Cultural Centre: Enabling you to rejuvenate yourself amidst Mediterranean greenery, this place is home to Greek National Opera and National Library of Greece as well.

 - Lycabettus Hill: Shall you desire to capture sweeping views of Athens, this is the best place for you to be at.
-The open air theatre here often organizes concerts.
-Don’t miss the opportunity to explore scenic terrace of Orizontes, a Greek restaurant.
+The open-air theatre here often organizes concerts.
+Don’t miss the opportunity to explore the scenic terrace of Orizontes, a Greek restaurant.

 - Temple of Poseidon: Located at Cape Sounio, this marble temple stands 60 meters above the sea level.
 Built to honor Poseidon, this temple has a number of mythological stories associated with it.
 Your Athens sightseeing will never be complete without seeing the Poseidon Temple.